’s closest friends are paying tribute to the late singer, who was shot and killed

 "Christina was the type of person who you could meet and feel like you've been her friend for years," he explains.
 "She had a diamond heart and was so giving.
 I only had the gift of knowing her for less than a year, but her charisma, talent, and enthusiasm for life were inspiring to me far before I had the pleasure of calling her my friend.
 Her legacy will continue to touch lives forever.
 She and her family are beloved by so many and my deepest prayers go out to them, as well as all of her friends and fans."

-A GoFundMe account was created by Grimmie's longtime manager, Brian Teefey, and Flores encourages fans to help out.
+was created by Grimmie's longtime manager, Brian Teefey, and Flores encourages fans to help out.
 "Please consider helping her family in this difficult time by giving to her GoFundMe page," he urges.
 "I have no clue why a person would ever want to hurt anyone, let alone someone who is so loving.
 I only hope her family is able to have some sense of peace soon."

 Upon hearing the news that his close pal had died, Flores also took to Instagram to share a few pics of him posing with his "beautiful person."

 “She was always so genuine, goofy, caring, and grounded, and I was always so inspired to get to work with such a natural vocal powerhouse,” Davis wrote.
 “Truly thankful I got the privilege to play a small part in her career and life journey, and to call her a friend.”

 “Behati [Prinsloo] and I are absolutely devastated and heartbroken by Christina Grimmie’s tragic death,” he said in a statement to ET.
 “Our hearts go out to her family.
 Christina was a natural, a gifted talent that comes along so rarely.
 She was taken from us too soon.
 This is yet another senseless act of extreme violence.
 I am left stunned and confused how these things can conceivably continue to happen in our world.”